 “When senseless acts of violence occur, we try to make sense of them in the best way we know how,” she says, “but what we do to feel in control again can actually make us feel worse.”
 Fortunately, there are things we can do to stay mentally healthy during a traumatic time.

-Rule number one?
-Stop the information overload.
+Rule No. 1: Stop the information overload

 Our instinct may be to get all the information we can, but once we’ve ascertained the basics of the situation, more information doesn’t help and can worsen depression, anxiety and stress.
 Instead, she says to spend less time passively reading (or watching) the news and more time actively doing something positive.

-The next step is to make sure you're practicing good self-care.
+The next step is to make sure you’re practicing good self-care

 This means not getting so caught up in what’s happening around us that you forget to exercise, eat well and connect with loved ones.
 You may feel like you don’t “deserve” to be happy when others are suffering, but Lombardo points out that your suffering for them doesn’t help them, or you, at all.
 In fact, wallowing in sadness only leads to more inaction.

-Third, help others.
+Third, help others

-Lastly, resist the urge to hate.
+Lastly, resist the urge to hate

 It’s more than understandable to see the perpetrators of such a heinous crime and want to hate them or even hate a whole group of people you associate with them.
 However, this is a waste of time and your mental resources.
 “More hate does not equal love, it just equals more hate,” Lombardo says.
 “And adding more negative energy to a trauma doesn’t help.”